oracle-livelabs/security/database/story/story-hack/story-hack.md

         ![Privilege Analysis - Drop capture on PDB1](./images/hack-lab3b-11.png "Privilege Analysis - Drop capture on PDB1")

-6. In this exercise, we have used a feature provided natively in the Oracle Database, called **Privilege Analysis**
+6. In this exercise, we have used a feature provided natively in the Oracle Database, called **Privilege Analysis**.

     > To learn more about how to use Privilege Analysis, please refer to the "[DB Security - Privilege Analysis] (https://livelabs.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=701)" workshop

 ## Task 3c: Prevent insufficient or permissive access controls

-Another way to steal data is to connect directly to the database without going through an approved application.
-In some cases, business users will request the ability to login to the database to see data that is too difficult to extract from the application – a legitimate business need.
-Each of these accounts becomes another point of vulnerability for a hacker to exploit.
-In both cases (hacker and legitimate business user) the risk is increased if the database does not restrict access to data that the business users should not be able to view.
+Data can also be stolen by connecting directly to the database instead of using an approved application.
+Sometimes, business users request direct database access to retrieve data that is difficult to extract through the application.
+While this may be a legitimate need, each of these accounts becomes a potential entry point for attackers.

+Whether it is a hacker or a legitimate user, the risk increases if the database does not enforce strict access controls, allowing users to see data they should not have access to.

-1. Go back to your terminal session and execute a query on sensitive data **on PDB1** with application User `EMPLOYEESEARCH_PROD`
+1. Go back to your terminal session and execute a query on sensitive data **on PDB1** with application User `EMPLOYEESEARCH_PROD`.

     ```
     <copy>./sh_query_employee_data.sh pdb1 EMPLOYEESEARCH_PROD</copy>